Telephone numbers in Australia: 1960s

 The letters did not relate to any exchange name.
 For example, the exchange prefix for Essendon was FU (which translated to 37 and later became the 37x [then 937x] exchange used by the whole City of Essendon [which became the City of Moonee Valley in late 1994]).
 Although Melbourne city numbers began with 6, it was only rarely, and probably by accident, that any other exchanges had matching letters.
-Numbers using the old alphanumeric scheme were written as ab.xxxx, for example FU 1234 (the actual train of digits sent to the phone was "371234") or MW 5550 (685550).
-Seven-digit numbers started appearing as early as 1960, and were all numerical from the start.
+Numbers using the old alphanumeric scheme were written as ab.xxxx, for example FU 1234 (the actual train of digits sent to the phone was 371234) or MW 5550 (685550).
+Seven-digit numbers started appearing as early as 1960, which were always numerical.
 There were still some six-digit numbers and at least one five-digit number in Melbourne as late as 1989, but by the 1990s, they all had been converted to seven-digit numbers.
 Footscray used six-digit numbers in exchange code 68 until 1987, when they were changed to 687 or 689.

-The old call back number was 199, and could be used on public payphones, and private numbers too.
+The old call back number was 199, and could be used on public payphones and private lines.
 This was moved to a new number 12722199.